ejgallego/coq-serapi/README.md

 _More_:

  - Would be easy to get a list of vernacs?
 Things like `Print`, `Typeclasses eauto`, etc.
+ - Add a cache to full document parsing..
+ - enable an open CoqObject tag for plugin use (see coq/coq#209 ) ?
  - Checkstyle support.

- - Add a "document cache layer" where you can send a full document and Coq parses it in full and perform caching.

  - ppx to enumerate datatypes.
 Write the help command with this and also Clément suggestions about Vernac enumeration.

 ### Technical details